Skip to content

 atl setup-hooks --throttle=1h # less aggressive

---throttle only affects the UserPromptSubmit hook (the in-session atl tick).
-SessionStart always runs in full.
+--throttle only affects the atl tick UserPromptSubmit hook; atl retrieve (the per-prompt retrieval hook) is unthrottled and cheap, and SessionStart always runs in full.

 What it does